 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 This tissue may be removed using a fine needle, a cutting needle, or surgery.
-To diagnose lymphoma, the most common places tissue is removed from during a biopsy are the lymph nodes in the neck, under an arm, or in the groin.
-A biopsy may also be taken from the chest or abdomen using a fine needle during a computed tomography (CT) scan (see below) or from the stomach or intestine during an endoscopy (a test that allows the doctor to see inside the body with a thin, lighted, flexible tube).
+To diagnose lymphoma, tissue is usually taken from the lymph nodes in the neck, under an arm, or in the groin.
+A biopsy may also be taken from the chest or abdomen using a fine needle during a computed tomography scan (CT scan, see below) or from the stomach or intestine during an endoscopy.
+An endoscopy is a test that allows the doctor to see inside the body with a thin, lighted, flexible tube.
 A biopsy of the skin may also be needed depending on the suspected subtype of lymphoma.

 A biopsy is the only way to make a definite diagnosis of lymphoma and find out the subtype.
 Having enough tissue is very important to make a diagnosis.
 Very rarely, needle biopsy samples are sufficient to make a definite diagnosis of lymphoma.
 In most cases, a core biopsy or surgical biopsy is needed to remove enough tissue to diagnose and classify the lymphoma correctly.
-The tissue sample removed during the biopsy should be analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) or a hematopathologist (a pathologist who has extra training in the diagnosis of blood cancers) who is experienced in the diagnosis of lymphoma.
+The tissue sample removed during the biopsy should be analyzed by a pathologist or a hematopathologist who is experienced in diagnosing lymphoma.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A hematopathologist is a pathologist who has extra training in the diagnosis of blood cancers.
 Because there are so many subtypes of lymphoma and because some of these subtypes are very uncommon or rare, getting a second opinion may be helpful.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the size of a tumor.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail and find the exact position of a tumor.
-A radiologist (a doctor who specializes in performing imaging tests to diagnose disease) interprets CT scans.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.
+A doctor who specializes in performing imaging tests to diagnose disease, called a radiologist, interprets CT scans.
 CT scans of the chest, abdomen, and pelvis can help find cancer that has spread to the lungs, lymph nodes, and liver.

 Positron emission tomography (PET) scan .
-A PET scan is another imaging test that can help find cancer in the body.
-A small amount of a radioactive substance (called radioactive glucose) is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
-Because cancer tends to use energy actively, it absorbs more of the substance.
+A PET scan is a way to create pictures of organs and tissues inside the body.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
+Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
 A nuclear medicine physician interprets the scan.

-Bone marrow biopsy and aspiration .
-These two procedures are often done at the same time.
+Bone marrow aspiration and biopsy .
+These two procedures are often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
+A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist.
-The most common site for a bone marrow biopsy and aspiration is the iliac crest of the pelvic bone, located in the lower back of the hip.
-The skin and bone in that area are numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.
+The most common site for a bone marrow aspiration and biopsy is the iliac crest of the pelvic bone, located in the lower back of the hip.
+The skin in that area is usually numbed with medication beforehand.
+Other types of anesthesia may also be used to block the awareness of pain.

 Lymphoma often spreads to the bone marrow, so looking at a sample of the bone marrow can be important for doctors to diagnose lymphoma and determine the stage.
 The sample removed during the aspiration is also used to find any chromosome changes.